stormqloud/kazoo-tgbbok/carriers.md

 ```

-# Send a call to another account carriers (IE reseller)
+* Send a call to another account carriers (IE reseller)
+   * This is important if you wan to get a subaccount to use the master account carriers
+   * This assumes you want to use reseller carriers and not global carriers.
+   * also confusingly called global resources and local resources.

 ```
   "flow": {
        "data": {